 4 – BTECH DMR-6X2 7-Watt Dual Band Digital / Analog Two-Way Radio

-We are aware that the price of this great two way radio is well higher than the other options like Yaesu and TYT, but the B-Tech name adheres to the manufacturer’s warranty.
+We are aware that the cost of this great two way radio is well higher than the other handheld ham radios like Yaesu and TYT, but the B-Tech name adheres to the manufacturer’s warranty.
 Plus it can access both digital and analog frequencies.

-Of course we weigh all aspects, including price, in choosing the best handheld ham radio, but we’re going to make sure an expensive price is justified through great features, like in this handheld radio.
+Of course we weigh all aspects, including price, in choosing the best handheld ham radio.
+But we’re going to make sure an expensive cost is going to be justified through great features, like in this handheld radio.

-You don’t necessarily have to program this device through your computer, as it allows front panel programming for memory channels.
+Ham radio operators don’t necessarily have to program this portable ham radio through your computer, as it allows front panel programming.
 For more advanced programming, you may need to use the software.
 BTech does include the programming cable.

 You get 4000 channels, 10,000 talk groups and a whopping 200,000 contacts!
-Three power outputs may be used in this amateur radio, much like the previous options – high, medium, low power.
+Three power outputs may be used in this high quality amateur radio, much like the previous radio options – high, medium, low power.
 Monitor your settings on the large color display.
-You’d have emergency alerts too.
+Furthermore, it’s also known to have emergency alerts too.

-- The firmware of the amateur radio is upgradeable through a Windows PC and the included cable.
+- The firmware of the amateur radio is easily upgradeable through a Windows PC

 - You are able to assign channels such as digital radio, analog, both or even auto-detection.